-You can enable and configure detail monitoring by running the SQL Server 2008 Configuration Wizard for VCS.
-Refer to the instructions for configuring a SQL Server service group for more information.
+You can enable and configure detail monitoring by running the VCS SQL Server Agent Configuration Wizard.
+Refer to the instructions for configuring the VCS SQL Server service group for more information.

 See "Configuring the VCS SQL Server service group" on page 141.